TorchJD/torchjd/docs/source/examples/iwrm.rst

                 loss.backward()
                 optimizer.step()

-        The per-sample gradients are never fully stored in memory, leading to large improvements in memory usage and speed in most practical cases.
+        Here, the per-sample gradients are never fully stored in memory, leading to large improvements in memory usage and speed compared to autojac, in most practical cases.
 The results should be the same as with autojac (up to tiny numerical imprecisions), as long as the model always treats each instance independently from other instances in the batch (e.g. no batch-normalization is used).

 Note that in all three cases, we use the `torch.optim.SGD
 <https://pytorch.org/docs/stable/generated/torch.optim.SGD.html>`_ optimizer to update the